simp/simp-core/spec/acceptance/suites/README.md

 It does not use `simp config` or `simp bootstrap`, but instead just runs Puppet directly.

-Since the `Puppetfile.tracking` typically is set to the `master` branches of our component modules, this test makes sure our most up to date code is compatible.
+When the `Puppetfile.tracking` is set to the `master` branches of our component modules, this test makes sure our most up-to-date code is compatible.